michaelrhodes/surrange/readme.md

-      sets a minimum bound on the output range. the surround parameter will be satisfied by adding additional numbers to right until the (optional) maximum is reached
+      sets a minimum bound on the output range. the surround parameter will be satisfied by adding additional numbers to right until the (optional) maximum is reached.

     maximum (int):
       like above, but in reverse.

     weight: (int):
-      any negative value will weight the range to the left if an odd surround paraemter is provided.
+      any negative value will weight the range to the left if an odd surround parameter is provided.

 )
 ```